 7(a) Publications: The Parties understand and agree that this MOA may be disclosed to the public in accordance with either FOIA or the CPRA.
 Subject to the requirements of confidentiality, intellectual property, and preservation of rights in Subject Inventions, as further described in Articles 1(d), 1(e), 1(f), and1(h) herein, either Party may publish the results of the Project described in this MOA.
 Any formally published or publicly shared report, memorandum, whitepaper, technical report, or other document must be consistent with applicable Department of the Interior and Reclamation procedures, requirements, and policy, provided:

-7(a)(1) The other Party is allowed to review the proposed publications(s) at least sixty (60) days prior to submission for publication by submission to the authorized agent.
+7(a)(1) The other Party is allowed adequate review time to review the proposed publications(s) prior to submission for publication by submission to the authorized agent.

 7(a)(2) The final decision as to the publication content rests with the Party that writes the publication(s).